carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 set and has the sum of constant factors from the set-like container and the sequential container that it uses.
 Use it **only** if you need to iterate over the elements in a deterministic order.
-SetVector is also expensive to delete elements out of (linear time), unless you use it's "pop_back" method, which is faster.
+SetVector is also expensive to delete elements out of (linear time), unless you use its "pop_back" method, which is faster.

 ``SetVector`` is an adapter class that defaults to using ``std::vector`` and a